 1. Rising national debt

-2. Stock Markets trading at an all time high
+2. Stock markets are trading at an all-time high

 4. Unstable government